 EHX "XO" White Finger: Recently EHX started putting their older fx into smaller diecast aluminum housings instead of the big old bent-steel boxes.
 Most of the attention goes to the much smaller "Nano" pedals, but in this case I am looking at the medium-sized XO version of the White Finger.
 It is certainly smaller than the steel-box original, but still pretty big--about the size of two regular Boss pedals side by side.
 It seems more solidly-built than the older ones.

 Another thing I should note is that people seem to have polar opposite experiences with the "Finger" pedals.
 Either they get no noise, but also no fatness in the tone; or they get plenty of fat tone, but too much noise.
 I honestly don't know what to attribute this to: newer vs. older production, or unpredictable quality control, or interaction with the rest of the gear and wiring that different musicians are using, or what.
 I suspect it's the sketchy quality control, because that's a problem EHX has been known for in the past.
 For what it's worth, this XO Finger is not so polar.
-It is reasonably fat sounding, and has reasonably low noise.
+It is reasonably fat sounding, and has reasonably tolerable noise.

-The controls include pre gain and sensitivity, both of which help to dial in the best response for your particular instrument and playing style.
-The "squash" and lamp/LED controls further tailor the action.
-At the moment my favorite setting is: squash on, lamp, sensitivity 1:30, compress 1:30, and pre/post gain as needed.
+The controls include pre Gain and Sensitivity, both of which help to dial in the best response for your particular instrument and playing style.
+The "Squash" and Lamp/LED controls further tailor the action.
+At the moment my favorite setting is: Squash on, Lamp, Sensitivity 1:30, Compress 1:30, and pre/post gain as needed.
 I would describe the character of the compression as more on the funky, squishy, colorful side; but it's not extreme, and it can be dialed for more subtle action as well.

-All text on this page written and owned by Cyrus J. Heiduska, 2006-2013, all rights reserved.
+All text on this page written and owned by Cyrus Joaquin Heiduska, 2006-2023, all rights reserved.